Mumbai: Squatters build homes under Eastern Freeway highway

-With the MMRDA not paying attention, encroachers have built huts under the Eastern Freeway on its southbound end on P D’mello Road; more than 8 such structures all with proper doors have cropped up
+With MMRDA not paying attention, encroachers have built huts under Eastern Freeway's southbound end on P D’mello Road; more than 8 such structures all with proper doors have cropped up

 Encroachers have made the Eastern Freeway their home.
 As the Mumbai Metropolitan Region Development Authority (MMRDA) has turned a blind eye towards one of its mega projects, squatters have built huts below the southbound end of the flyover.